 Tips for fixing a dead SD card

-Standard size SD cards are flimsy due to their thin plastic shells and these are easy to break if you carry cards in your pocket or unprotected in your bag.
+Standard size SD cards can be flimsy due to their thin plastic shells and these are easy to break if you carry cards in your pocket or unprotected in your bag.

 Sometimes the little write-protection switch will fall out, making your SD card stop working in a camera or any other device which needs to be able to write to it.